 Policy: SAG is an advisory body created in 2008 by direction of the Illinois Commerce Commission.
 SAG is a forum that allows participants to express different opinions, better understand the opinions of others, and foster collaboration and consensus.
 The group is a venue for Illinois utilities and interested stakeholders to work together to discuss progress towards meeting energy efficiency portfolio goals, as well as a variety of policy and technical issues related to energy efficiency.

 Participation in Large Group SAG, SAG Subcommittee, and SAG Working Group meetings is open to all interested participants, to encourage discussion by stakeholders representing a variety of interests.
 However, there are situations where discussion presents a financial conflict of interest and participation is limited to Illinois utilities and non-financially interested parties.
-Community-based organizations receiving less than $75,000 in annual funding through contracts with Illinois utilities are invited to participate in these “non-financially interested party” discussions in the situations described below, to provide an opportunity for organizations to meaningfully engage with Illinois utilities at SAG and equally contribute to collaborative energy efficiency discussions.
+Community-based Organizations, as defined in CEJA, are presumed to be “non-financially interested parties,” unless they are excluded based on narrow, specific criteria listed below.
+Furthermore, discussions and materials will provide context, clear and understandable (to a layperson) explanations of technical, policy and programmatic issues to facilitate meaningful engagement and feedback by CBOs.
+The burden is on the presenter to provide sufficient context and ensure clarity of content, and CBOs may request additional explanation of materials and requests if needed so that they can provide meaningful review and input.

 A financial conflict of interest may be present when a SAG participant, in the judgment of the SAG Facilitator, may have a financial stake in a SAG discussion topic and participation by the financially interested party could have adverse consequences, such as hindering complete and frank discussions, or the participant may gain an undue advantage or benefit by participating.
 SAG participants that may have a financial conflict of interest in specific meetings topics must recuse themselves from participating in those meetings or portions of those meetings for relevant topics.
-Notwithstanding this restriction, the designated agent(s) of a participating utility shall not be considered to have a financial conflict of interest for purposes of participating in SAG discussions.
+Notwithstanding this restriction, the designated agent(s) of a participating utility and of “Community-based Organizations” shall not be considered to have a financial conflict of interest for purposes of participating in SAG discussions, unless they are excluded based on criteria listed in the table below.
+Any party who is excluded by the Facilitator can seek a review of the exclusion by ICC Staff.

 Topics that may present a financial conflict will be identified by the SAG Facilitator in advance of a meeting.
 Conflicts may change from time to time.
 This SAG Financial Conflict of Interest Policy is specific to SAG discussions, and is not applicable to the Illinois Technical Reference Manual (TRM) Administrator.
 Addressing conflicts that may arise in Illinois TRM discussions is referenced in IL-TRM Policy Document Section 2.1, Stakeholder Roles and Responsibilities, and in Policy Manual Section 7.1 (iii), IL-TRM Administrator Role.

 SAG participation is limited in the situations described in the table below.
 Before a meeting is held, the SAG Facilitator will request participants to self-select if interested in joining one of these discussions.